 Experiments with canvas are the talk of the town these days.
 They can be seen not only as concepts in the popular web developer playgrounds but also as solutions for real-life projects.
 The variety is undoubtedly astonishing: From primitive particle animations based on popular plugins to one-of-a-kind ideas that are an interfusion of modern and time-proven tools.

-Today, we wish to draw your attention towards the repelling effect.
+Today, we draw your attention towards the repelling effect.
 Even though it has a repulsive behavior, it certainly has an attractive nature.
 Encouraging users to play with the details of the scenery by pushing them in various directions, or in some cases, even blowing everything away, it instantly becomes the main entertainment.
 It makes the user experience enjoyable and exciting.

 Let’s explore a collection of inspiring demos with code snippets so you can see the unique trend for yourself.